Learning support — Introduction to the sharing information guide

 Education providers, the Ministry of Education and other agencies (such as District Health Boards) are responsible for making sure that their employees and contractors comply with the Privacy Act when they collect and share learning support information.

-That also means protecting the information to make sure it is not accidentally disclosed or accessed by the wrong people.
+That also means protecting the information to make sure it's not accidentally disclosed or accessed by the wrong people.
 This guide aims to provide practical suggestions to help employers and their staff meet these responsibilities.

 Before you start sharing information, put a protocol in place